In Search Of Yummy-ness

 Do you put eggs in macaroni pie?

 Trinidadian macaroni pie always has an egg or two in it, which binds the filling together.
 If you prefer a lighter/less eggy flavour, just use one.
-You can also try omitting it all together, but I haven't tested that myself.
+You can also try omitting it altogether, but I haven't tested that myself.

 Can I make this recipe with regular cow's milk instead of evaporated milk?